 Identification is the first step in the battle against phishers.
 However chances are, if one employee is receiving phishing emails, others are as well.
 Organizations need to condition employees to report signs of a phishing email – it’s the old adage of “If you see something, say something,” to alert security or the incident response team.

 A complication of this is then sifting through the various reports to eliminate false positives.
+So, how to stop phishing emails?
 One method is to prioritize alerts received from users who have a history of positively identifying phishing attempts.
 These employee-sourced, prioritized reports provide the incident response (IR) team and security operations analysts with the information needed to rapidly respond to potential phishing attacks and mitigate the risk from those that may fall prey to them.

-Train Your Workforce to Spot Signs of a Phishing Email
+Train Your Workforce to Know How to Prevent Phishing

-A workforce that has been properly prepared to consistently spot and report suspicious email activity is a critical foundation to any security program’s threat management strategy.
+A workforce that has been properly prepared to know how to prevent phishing by consistently spotting and reporting suspicious email activity is a critical foundation to any security program’s threat management strategy.
 Instead of the target, the workforce becomes cybercrime sentinels.